KevinWhalen/WeatherAlerts/README.md

 Write access will be needed for info.json.

+The alerts directory should be placed elsewhere and executed as an always running job.
+So on linux something like:

+nohup ~/processes/weatherQuery.py >> ~/logs/weatherAlerts.log 2>&1 &

+The script weatherQuery.py contains the variables and controls that need to be configured in order to interact with the Weather Underground API and this alert system's files.

-The alerts directory should be placed elsewhere and the retrieval script could be run as a scheduled job (ie. with cron) based on prefered accuracy and API subscription.
+(The retrieval script could be also run as a scheduled job (ie. with cron) based on prefered accuracy and API subscription.
+Just set it call the alert and exiration check functions instead of the main function.)
-(Or I may write a timer into it, in which case it could be left as an always running job.)

 ---